NeuroTechX/ntx_slack_archive/eegdata.md

 >
 - DL don't like noisy data.
 DL like complex and structured data with a good SNR (like image, text, etc)

+5/30/2017 3:55 PM

+ **bciguy** :

+ >salazarparis not sure I understand your answer - is this^ a solicitation for a job or future customer?